mswezey23/dapp-phantom/public/filemanager/README.md

 ---------

 ### Contribute
-To contribute to the project you can simply fork this repo.
 To build a minified version, you can simply run the Gulp task `gulp build`.
 The minified/uglified files are created in the `dist` folder.

 ### Versioning
 For transparency into our release cycle and in striving to maintain backward compatibility, angular-filemanager is maintained under [the Semantic Versioning guidelines](http://semver.org/).